 Standard approaches to maternity services are failing BIPOC and other under-resourced communities.
-A growing number of CPHW groups have been established organically across the country, responding to the dearth of high-quality, respectful, trustworthy, culturally centered, language-accessible maternity care options in BIPOC communities struggling with maternal and infant health inequities.52 Typical maternity care often undermines the agency and health of BIPOC people in many ways, including the over-medicalization of maternity care and persistent interpersonal, institutional, and structural racism within the medical establishment.
+A growing number of CPHW groups have been established organically across the country, responding to the dearth of high-quality, respectful, trustworthy, culturally centered, language-accessible maternity care options in BIPOC communities struggling with maternal and infant health inequities.
+Typical maternity care often undermines the agency and health of BIPOC people in many ways, including the over-medicalization of maternity care and persistent interpersonal, institutional, and structural racism within the medical establishment.
 We must trust and support community-led efforts to build on existing relationships, that ground care in an authentic understanding of the priorities, needs, and barriers families face, and design and provide individualized, respectful, culturally tailored care.

 CPHW organizations generally offer a wide range of support services, including doulas, lactation support, mental health support, and health care and social services navigation.
 Many also provide clinical services, such as midwifery and birth center care.
 Frequently, they create programs to address unmet community needs, such as long-term parenting support for young families.
 Many offer birth worker training tailored to their communities.
-Furthermore, their explicit focus on dignity and respect and on mitigating and dismantling racism and discrimination enables them to understand their clients' intersectional identities (such as race, ethnicity, gender, sexual orientation) and alleviate the toxic stress and trauma they may experience, both in engaging with the health care system and in their daily lives.53
+Furthermore, their explicit focus on dignity and respect and on mitigating and dismantling racism and discrimination enables them to understand their clients' intersectional identities (such as race, ethnicity, gender, sexual orientation) and alleviate the toxic stress and trauma they may experience, both in engaging with the health care system and in their daily lives.

 As community-based organizations, CPHW groups' impact extends beyond the improved health of the families they serve directly, to broader community development.
-They provide new services, educational opportunities, and employment; strengthen families; improve health literacy and agency; and mitigate the harmful effects of racism and other forms of oppression.54
+They provide new services, educational opportunities, and employment; strengthen families; improve health literacy and agency; and mitigate the harmful effects of racism and other forms of oppression.

 While few CPHW groups have been evaluated as complex interventions, incorporating multiple evidence-based services such as midwifery care, birth center care, and doula support may have powerful synergistic effects.
-For example, one case study of one CPHW group, Commonsense Childbirth, documented greatly improved outcomes with regard to cesareans, preterm births, low birthweight, and breastfeeding, among others.55 spread to also provide modest support to non-clinical services.
+For example, one case study of one CPHW group, Commonsense Childbirth, documented greatly improved outcomes with regard to cesareans, preterm births, low birthweight, and breastfeeding, among others.

+Unfortunately, the wider adoption of CPHW organizations has been challenging because there are not yet clear, reliable sources of financial support.
+If reimbursable clinical services are provided, payments may be spread to also provide modest support to non-clinical services.
 However, given the high-touch, resource-intensive support they provide families, there are practical limits to how many families CPHW groups can serve.
-At present, just a fraction of the childbearing families that might benefit from this model of care have access to it.56 A reliable source of funding is needed to provide communities who seek to establish CPHW programs and unleash the wisdom, vision, leadership, and power to provide the comprehensive, culturally congruent, language-accessible, high-quality care BIPOC communities need to achieve healthier moms and babies.
+At present, just a fraction of the childbearing families that might benefit from this model of care have access to it.
+A reliable source of funding is needed to provide communities who seek to establish CPHW programs and unleash the wisdom, vision, leadership, and power to provide the comprehensive, culturally congruent, language-accessible, high-quality care BIPOC communities need to achieve healthier moms and babies.